Brevik Bridge: 2013 incident

 On Saturday August 3, 2013, Linn Madelen Bråthen, age 33, was found dead on the shores of Sandøya.
 The police initially assumed the death was the result of a suicide jump from the Brevik Bridge.
 Several days later the police announced they had charged a police officer with providing false testimony.
 CCTV footage of the suspect together with Bråthen walking towards the bridge the night she died caused suspicion.
 The suspect was eventually charged with first-degree murder as the police thought he had pushed or thrown Bråthen off the bridge.
 Due to a lack of evidence the charge was changed to leaving Bråthen helpless, which lead to her death.

-In Lower Telemark district court, the suspect was found guilty and sentenced to 3 years in prison.
+In the Nedre Telemark District Court, the suspect was found guilty and sentenced to 3 years in prison.
 In the Agder court of appeal he was still found guilty, but the prison time was reduced by 6 months.
 The suspect tried to get the case heard by the Supreme Court, but they rejected the case.